 I’ve been part of ChessMood from the very beginning.

-I’ve seen how much our Grandmasters worked before the launch of the website, and how much they continue to work to provide good material.
+I’ve seen how much our Grandmasters worked before the website's launch and how much they continue to work to provide good material.

-I have seen them analyzing with cloud engines day and night, finding novelties, changing theory…
+I have seen them analyzing cloud engines day and night, finding novelties, and changing theory…

 Why am I saying “they” and not “us”?